1. Application deadline

 - Example of a study timeline

-The MCC Research in Clinical Assessment grant competition welcomes volunteers who are interested in reviewing grant applications.
+The MCC Research in Clinical Assessment grant competition welcomes experienced volunteers who are interested in reviewing grant applications.
 We make an effort to match grant applications to the reviewers’ area(s) of expertise.
-If you are interested in serving as an expert external reviewer for this year’s competition, please contact us at firstname.lastname@example.org.
+If you are interested in serving as an expert external reviewer for this year’s competition, please contact us at firstname.lastname@example.org, outline your areas of expertise and include a copy of your CV.

 Reviewer benefits include: